 Let's lift up the quilt top and the beautiful wool batting so you can see...

-She attached some strips of a simple white muslin to "enlarge" the backing.
-Can you see it better below?
-Isn't the backing fabric lovely?
 As I loaded the quilt onto my Gammill longarm, I just made sure the backing and quilt top stayed lined up properly.
 I didn't quilt onto her white muslin strips and everything worked out beautifully.
 By the way, this quilt is a gift to her husband.

-And here's another way my customers make things a little easier for me.
-This customer loves to make darling little quilts.
+little quilts.
 When I say little, I mean, table topper/runner size.
 All the backing fabrics are the same--unbleached muslin.
 So what she does is bring me a bolt of unbleached muslin.
-This one happens to be a good quality Moda muslin.
+This one happens to be a good quality

 I racked up enough yardage onto my Gammill longarm and quilted all the quilts at once.
 Normally I would have to rack up each quilt backing and quilt top separately.
 Before Christmast I quilted 7 table runners doing this.
 It's a great way to save time...if all the backing fabric is the same, of course!